schochastics/graphlayouts/paper.md

 # Use for plotting

 The layout functions are compatible with the `igraph` and the `ggraph` packages in terms of plotting.
-`ggraph` imports the layout functions directly and `graphlayouts` relies on the graph data structures provided by `igraph` In both cases, the layouts can either be calculated beforehand or used as an argument for the respective plotting function.
+`ggraph` imports the layout functions directly and `graphlayouts` relies on the graph data structures provided by `igraph`.
+In both cases, the layouts can either be calculated beforehand or used as an argument for the respective plotting function.

 ```r